yochaigal/cairn/wip/2e/forest-seeds.md

 | **20**  | Toppled Statue      | Visions of its past play out           |

 #### Shelter

+Despite it wild & unpredictable nature, there have always been those that brave, skilled, or foolhardy enough to try and build a life in the Wood.
+And some do succeed, leaving their mark via smoldering campfire or gray tower, offering a welcome respite to weary travelers.

 Roll 2d20 and combine the results.